Identifying Primary Versions of Duplicate Content

-A system and method identifies a primary version out of different versions of the same document.
-The system selects a priority of authority for each document version based on a priority rule and information associated with the document version and selects a primary version based on the priority of authority and information associated with the document version.
+A system and method identify a primary version of different versions of the same document.
+The system selects a priority of authority for each document version based on a priority rule and information associated with the document version.
+It selects a primary version based on the priority of authority and information associated with the document version.

 What is claimed is:

 1. A method comprising: identifying, by a computer system, a plurality of different document versions of a particular document; identifying, by the computer system, a first type of metadata that is associated with each document version of the plurality of different document versions, wherein the first type of metadata includes data that describes a source that provides each document version of the plurality of different document versions; identifying, by the computer system, a second type of metadata that is associated with each document version of the plurality of different document versions, wherein the second type of metadata describes a feature of each document version of the plurality of different document versions other than the source of the document version; for each document version of the plurality of different document versions, applying, by the computer system, a priority rule to the first type of metadata and the second type of metadata, to generate a priority value; selecting, by the computer system, a particular document version, of the plurality of different document versions, based on the priority values generated for each document version of the plurality of different document versions; and providing, by the computer system, the particular document version for presentation.

 This doesn’t advance the claim that the primary version of a document is considered the canonical version.
 Instead, all links pointed to that document are redirected to the primary version.

 Another patent shares an inventor with this one that refers to one of the duplicate content URLs being chosen as a representative page, though it doesn’t use the phrase “canonical.”
 From that patent: